 To edit the details of an existing deployment project:

-- From the deployment project configuration screen, click the Edit details button.
+- From the deployment project configuration screen, click on ... and then click the Edit details button.
 The Update deployment project screen will display:

 Complete the 'Update deployment project' screen using the following fields: